Skip to Content

 “The trip was such an amazing learning experience on the educational and musical standpoints.
 We learned so much about music and about England’s history,” said Gallagher.

 I have performed, as a singer myself, with choirs in Europe several times, and it has always been a life-changing experience.
-I wanted my students to have that opportunity,” said Ayers-Bernard.
+I wanted my students to have that opportunity,” said Ayers-Barnard.

 Later on, the students sang while the group was in London.